Skip to main content

 Online Digital Collections

-Many publications and maps related to African-American History have been digitized and made available online.
+Many publications and maps related to the Civil War have been digitized and made available online.
 The links below can be used to access digital collections related to the Civil War.

 Making of America - Cornell University

 A digital library of primary sources in American social history from the antebellum period through reconstruction.

 A digital library of primary sources in American social history primarily from the antebellum period through reconstruction.
 This site has a number of primary sources covering the Civil War period (1861-1865).